 Creatine is a protein that is produced naturally in the body and is found in abundance in animal protein.
 It’s a high-energy molecule made up of three amino acids – arginine, methionine and glycine – that helps to produce ATP, the energy currency of every cell in your body.
 Without ATP, your cells would have no fuel and you wouldn’t even survive!

 Animal protein is the best food source of creatine, such as grass-fed beef, wild game meats, ocean-fresh fish and free-range poultry.
-So, if you’re already following a Paleo approach to eating, naturally rich in animal protein, why would you need to add more creatine via a supplement?
-Adding a creatine supplement allows your body to store greater than normal levels of creatine in the body, thereby providing an added source of ATP to support your muscles and your brain.
+So, if you’re already following a Paleo approach to eating, naturally rich in animal protein, why would you need to add more via a supplement?
+Adding a creatine supplement allows your body to store greater than normal levels of it in the body, thereby providing an added source of ATP to support your muscles and your brain.
 While these supra-physiological doses may not be exactly Paleo, there could be certain scenarios where you can get significant benefits.

 Can Creatine Boost Your Performance In The Gym?